harshadixit12/DSP/README.md

 # DSP - DTMF
-This project was done in partial fulfilment of course Digital Signal Processing DTMF stands for Dual Tone Multi Frequency.
+This project was done in partial fulfilment of course Digital Signal Processing.

+DTMF stands for Dual Tone Multi Frequency.

 When telephone was invented, signalling was done through rotary dials.
 The first dials worked by direct, forward action.
 The